Joe-Collins-1986/minesweeper/README.md

    ---

-   If the user enters and invalid entry when asked if they wish to place a flag on the seleced cell the following message will show.
+   If the user enters and invalid entry when asked if they wish to place a flag on the selected cell the following message will show.

    ![Non Coordinates](readme_assets/features/demo-features/validations/val-flag.png)